mfcarroll/gcp-service-template/README.md

 # GCP Service Template

-This repository is a template for creating and deploying a containerized web application to the GCP server infrastructure.
-It includes a sample web page and a fully automated CI/CD pipeline using GitHub Actions.
+This repository is a template for deploying a containerized web application to a GCP server infrastructure managed by Ansible and Terraform.

-The pipeline will:
-1.  **Build** the application into a Docker image.
-2.  **Push** the image to a private Google Artifact Registry.
-3.  **Provision** a public-facing hostname in Cloudflare for the app.
-4.  **Deploy** the application to the server by triggering an Ansible playbook.
+The process is fully automated using a reusable GitHub Actions workflow.
+To deploy a new application, you only need to change **one line of code**.

-## How to Use This Template for a New App
+## How to Deploy a New App

-Follow these steps to create and deploy a new application based on this template.

 ### Step 1: Create the New Repository

-1. Create a new repository on GitHub by using this one as a template.
+1. Create a new repository on GitHub by selecting **"Use this template"**.
-2. Clone the new repository to your local machine.
+2. Clone your new repository to your local machine.

 ### Step 2: Grant GitHub Actions Access to GCP